justinchoi001/liferay-learn-0/commerce/user-guide/getting-started/accelerators/using-the-minium-accelerator-to-jump-start-your-b2b-store/README.md

 ## Other Configurations

-Minium applies a number of other site configurations that are not set out of the box for a blank site.
+Minium applies a number of other site configurations that are not set out-of-the-box for a blank site.
 The following table provides a list of notable additions or configurations that Minium makes to jump start a B2B store:

 | Feature | Details |
 | --- | --- |